qarmin/GodotBuilds/README.md

 # Godod Builds
-This repository contains few CI workflows to generate linux template and normal builds(also with Mono) with support for address, undefined and leak sanitizer.
+This repository contains few CI workflows to generate linux template, editor and editor with mono builds with and without support for address, undefined and leak sanitizer.

+All builds contains debug symbols.

-The only requirement is to have installed `libasan5` on OS(on Ubuntu or similar `sudo apt install libasan5`)
+The only requirement is to have installed `libasan5` on OS if you use Godot with sanitizers(on Ubuntu or similar `sudo apt install libasan5`)

+Minimal supported OS is Ubuntu 20.04